-Having completed the SE® Trauma Institute's 3-year certificate program, I work as a Somatic Experiencing® Practitioner.
-Using an SE® lens, I draw from a body-awareness approach to guide clients in stabilizing their nervous system and accessing their body's innate capacity towards self-regulation, wholeness and healing.
-As a means of supporting other professionals in this field, I have committed to volunteering as a Teaching Assistant at all levels of the training program and am also an approved SE® Session Provider for Beginning, Intermediate & Advanced Level Participants/Students and an approved SE® Individual Case Consultation Provider at the Beginning Level for those who wish to earn their SEP certificate.
+I work as a Somatic Experiencing® Practitioner, having completed a 3-year certificate training program with the Somatic Experiencing® Trauma Institute (SETI), now known as Somatic Experiencing® International (SEI).
+Using an SE® lens, I draw from a body-awareness approach to guide clients in stabilizing their nervous system and accessing their body's innate capacity towards self-regulation and co-regulation, wholeness and healing.
 SE® was developed by Peter Levine, PhD, a therapist, author and educator specializing in the treatment of chronic stress and tonic immobility (aka post-traumatic stress disorder).
 For more information on SE®, visit: http://www.traumahealing.com.

-I am a Certified Daring Way™ Facilitator (CDWF) offering individual sessions, 8-week groups and weekend intensives.
-The Daring Way™, based on the research of Brené Brown, is a highly experiential approach to exploring issues around vulnerability, courage, worthiness, and shame.
+As a Certified Daring Way™ Facilitator (CDWF), I offer individual sessions, 8-week groups and weekend intensives based on the research of Brené Brown.
+The Daring Way™ is a highly experiential approach to exploring issues around vulnerability, courage, worthiness, and shame.
 Its focus is on cultivating greater authenticity and wholeheartedness, while developing shame resilience skills and "daily practices that transform the way we live, love, parent and lead."
-I am also trained in and facilitate the Rising Strong™ and Gifts of Imperfection™ curriculum.

 Licensed Clinical Social Worker